 Because computers come with all sorts of different hardware configurations these cards may actually work well in your system, and you may be able to run Proclaim just fine.
 But combined with low RAM, this is a likely culprit of your video woes.
 Consider upgrading your graphics card to something with dedicated memory.

 Make sure Windows Media Player is actually installed.
 Some versions of Windows only include it as an optional feature.
 Get Windows Media Player.

 If you're having trouble while Live streaming, try running it from another computer.
 Sending an NDI virtual screen to a second computer can free up memory and help Proclaim run more smoothly.

 With that said, use NDI sparingly.
 If possible, reuse the same output.
 Running slides, one NDI, and confidence can be fairly memory intensive, so design the NDI output in such a way that it can be used for multiple things at once.

 Still having trouble?

 Contact support.
 Some uncommon issues are too technical to get into here and would require you to access and make sense of Proclaim's log files.
-So, if you require additional assistance, don't hesitate to contact us via chat, an email to firstname.lastname@example.org, or a call at 888–613–3442.
+So, if you require additional assistance, don't hesitate to contact us via chat or an email to firstname.lastname@example.org.